SteGriff/sg-upblog/posts/compiling-a-decompiled-asp-net-mvc-website.md

 # Compiling a decompiled ASP.Net MVC website

+We recently took delivery of a codebase with no code... well, it might actually turn out that the original developer comes through but I started this process anyway!
+Currently the binaries on the FTP server are the only resource available.

 ## Set up the environment

  * Make an SVN repo and set it up with trunk/branches